databricks/koalas/databricks/koalas/CONTRIBUTING.md

 As such, it focuses on existing users of pandas.
  - it focuses on the high level, public APIs that users are usually working with
  - it respects to the largest extent the conventions of the Python numerical ecosystem, and allows the use of numpy types, etc. that are supported by Spark.
- - it should clearly document when results may differ between Spark and Pandas
+ - it should clearly document when results may differ between Spark and pandas (which may happen because Spark rows are not ordered)

 ### A unified API for data science

-The Koalas dataframe is meant to provide the best of pandas and Spark under a single API, with easy and clear conversions between each API.
+The Koalas dataframe is meant to provide the best of pandas and Spark under a single API, with easy and clear conversions between each API when necessary.
+It aims at incorporating:
+ - most of the data transform tools from pandas
+ - the SQL and streaming capabilities of Spark
+ - a solid numerical foundation to integrate ML models and algorithms

 There are 4 different classes of functions: